checkr/checkr-ruby/README.md

 ```

-If you want to include teh gem in IRB you will need to require `checkr`.
+If you want to include the gem in IRB you will need to require `checkr`.
 This naming will hopefully be cleared up if we are given ownership of the `checkr` gem on rubygems.

 ```ruby
 require 'checkr'